vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

   - `name`: optional string team name
   - `team_url`: optional string of a link to a team forum, discord, etc.
   - `avatar_url`: optional string of a link to an image to be used as the teams avatar
-  - `allow_list`: optional list of public keys which are allowed to join the team.
-If empty, all public keys are allowed to join the team.
+  - `closed`: optional boolean, defines whether a team is closed to members not specified in the `allow_list`, i.e. when `True` the team can be joined by invite only.
-  - `closed`: optional boolean, defines whether a team is accepting new members
+  - `allow_list`: optional list of public keys which defines which parties are allowed to join if the team is joinable by invite only.

 ```protobuf
 message UpdateReferralSet{